Six Ways To Srsly Slash Your Grocery Bills

 #5 If you can’t meal plan meticulously, just have a few recipes in mind

-Unless you’re an organisational god, having a set meal plan for weeks in advance can be pretty challenging.
+Unless you’re an organisational queen, having a set meal plan for a whole week in advance can be pretty challenging.
 But they work for a reason, so it’s good to have a couple of cheap meal ideas in mind when you’re shopping for ingredients.

 Adding a couple of pasta, stir fry and salad dishes to your repertoire can help with this, or have a look around if you need inspiration.
-This list has over 100 recipes that are easy and won’t break the bank.
+This list has more than 100 recipes that are easy and won’t break the bank.

 #6 Don’t waste a bite